AvolitesLtd/TitanManual/docs/timelines/creating-a-timeline.md

 4. If you are using an existing playback, press the **Select** button of the playback you want to fire.
 (You can skip step 3 and just select a playback straight after pressing the <Keys.ContextKey>+</Keys.ContextKey> button - Titan will behave as if you pressed **Existing Playback**.)

 5. Set the time you want the trigger to fire at.
 There are several ways to do this:
-    - Type in the time using the \[Reference at hh:mm:ss.fff \] softkey and press <Keys.HardKey>Enter</Keys.HardKey>.
+    - Type in the time using the <Keys.SoftKey>Reference at hh:mm:ss.fff </Keys.SoftKey> softkey and press <Keys.HardKey>Enter</Keys.HardKey>.
 Use the <Keys.HardKey>.</Keys.HardKey> button as a separator, for example typing "1 .
 05" will enter 00:01:05:000 or "2 .
 2 .
 20" will enter 02:02:20.00.
 You can also use the arrow buttons to move between fields in the time display.
-    - Use the current Live Time (blue cursor position) using the \[Reference at Live Time\] softkey.
+    - Use the current Live Time (blue cursor position) using the <Keys.SoftKey>Reference at Live Time</Keys.SoftKey> softkey.
     - Tap on the Timeline View on the screen at the place where you want the trigger (you can adjust this later).

 6. Repeat from Step 2 to add more triggers.

 - You can directly add a playback by pressing <Keys.HardKey>Copy</Keys.HardKey>, the **select** button of the playback, then tapping on the Timeline track where you want the trigger to be.

 - Existing Playbacks added to the timeline will be referenced (linked) copies of the playback.
-If you want to create a playback that you can edit separately, use the softkey option \[Create New Playbacks\] after you select the playback to be added.
+If you want to create a playback that you can edit separately, use the softkey option <Keys.SoftKey>Create New Playbacks</Keys.SoftKey> after you select the playback to be added.

 - The [Table View](../timelines/running-and-editing-timelines.md#table-view) can be easier to work with than the graphical timeline when entering timecodes manually as it lets you see the numbers you have entered.